actualizado

 * Property rules *

 This is a quiet property, where we respect our communities quiet hours.
 8pm (weekday) and 10pm (weekend).
 If you are hoping to party, this is not the exchange for you.
 This is a cigarette free property.
-Alcohol is allowed for responsible consumption, there is zero tolerance for disruptive intoxication.
+Alcohol is allowed for responsible consumption by legal adults, there is zero tolerance for disruptive intoxication.

 • Un poco más de información